omnisonic/jctech-pelican/content/set-home-page-in-pelican.md

 The "index.html" template within Pelican themes is used to set up the blog by default.
 The above setting in the pelicanconf.py tells pelican to generate that blog on the "blog_index.html" in our output.

-As a side note, another important distinction between posts and pages, is that pages need to be inside the pages director eg /content/pages/; whereas the md files directly under the /content/ are treated as post and included in the blog roll index.
+* An important thing to note, as a distinction between posts and pages, is that pages need to be inside the pages director eg /content/pages/; whereas the md files directly under the /content/ are treated as post and included in the blog roll index.

 So The static home page should be in the /content/pages/ directory.

 To get our blog to show up in the menu we can the following to our pelicanconf.py:

-<pre class="bg-dark"><code>
+<pre ><code>
     MENUITEMS = ('Blog', '/blog_index.html'),

 </code></pre>